nilsmango/project7III/content/tap/best-ableton-live-controller.md

 #### Tap — Max Performance App
 - Best in class step sequencer, no matter if you make a crazy beat or add beautiful harmonies, with amazing tools and creative MIDI modulations.
+- Automation Editing, even unlinked
 - 8 finger parameter encoder editing and the before mentioned step sequencer or MIDI pads or keyboards in the device view.
 - Everything is made for (live) performance: Quick channel and view switching.
-Great mixer with clip launcher, amazing clip launcher with device control and encoders.
+Great mixer with clip launcher, amazing clip launcher with device control and encoders, mixing from inside the sequencer/encoders even.
 - Plug in and play (needs a remote script)
 - extra customizable universal MIDI encoders pages.